Heidi Morgan, Director

 About Princeton University: Princeton is an independent, coeducational, nondenominational institution that provides undergraduate and graduate instruction in the humanities, social sciences, natural sciences and engineering.
 As a world-renowned research university, Princeton seeks to achieve the highest levels of distinction in the discovery and transmission of knowledge and understanding.
 At the same time, Princeton is distinctive among research universities in its commitment to undergraduate teaching (www.princeton.edu).

-About ANSP: The Academic Network of São Paulo (ANSP) provides connectivity to the top R&E institutions, facilities and researchers in the State of São Paulo, Brazil, including the University of São Paulo, the largest research university in South America.
-ANSP directly connects to AmLight in Miami at 20G.
-ANSP also provides connectivity to Kyatera, a 9-city dark-fiber-based optical network infrastructure linking 20 research institutions in the state and a number of special infrastructure projects like GridUNESP, one of the largest computational clusters in Latin America, supporting interdisciplinary grid-based science (www.ansp.br).
+About REDNESP (former ANSP): The Research and Education Network at São Paulo (REDNESP), former ANSP, provides connectivity to the top R&E institutions, facilities and researchers in the State of São Paulo, Brazil, including the University of São Paulo, the largest research university in South America.
+REDNESP directly connects to AmLight in Miami at 20G.
+REDNESP also provides connectivity to Kyatera, a 9-city dark-fiber-based optical network infrastructure linking 20 research institutions in the state and a number of special infrastructure projects like GridUNESP, one of the largest computational clusters in Latin America, supporting interdisciplinary grid-based science (www.rednesp.br).

 About AURA: The Association of Universities for Research in Astronomy (AURA) is a consortium of 40 US institutions and 4 international affiliates that operates world-class astronomical observatories.
 AURA’s role is to establish, nurture, and promote public observatories and facilities that advance innovative astronomical research.
 In addition, AURA is deeply committed to public and educational outreach, and to diversity throughout the astronomical and scientific workforce.
 AURA carries out its role through its astronomical facilities (www.aura-astronomy.org).